Test Confluent Cloud Clients¶

 Though it may take only a few seconds to get your Kafka client application up and running, you should performance-tune your application before going into production.
 Since different use cases have different sets of requirements that drive different service goals, you must decide what is your service goal:

 Once you have determined your service goal, performance-test your application.
 Do some benchmark testing to see its current behavior, and then tune it.
-Read more for a deeper dive on Optimizing and Tuning.
+Read more for a deeper dive on Optimize and Tune Confluent Cloud Clients.

 To learn about benchmark testing and results for Kafka performance on the latest hardware in the cloud, see Apache Kafka Performance, Latency, Throughput, and Test